gorilli-team/gorillionaire-2.0/frontend/README.md

-# Frontend
+# Gorillionaire Frontend

 ## Overview

-We put strong emphasis on delivering an intuitive and accessible user experience with **Gorillionaire**, ensuring users of all backgrounds — from DeFi veterans to first-time traders — can navigate and use the platform effortlessly.
-The interface is clean, consistent, and easy to navigate.
-We followed UX best practices to ensure users can quickly understand where to go and what to do, with a clear and logical structure across all screens.
-Every interaction in **Gorillionaire** is designed to be simple and accessible, even for users unfamiliar with crypto trading or blockchain technologies.
-Features are easy to find, actions are straightforward, and the overall flow is smooth and frictionless.
+We put strong emphasis on delivering an intuitive and accessible user experience with **Gorillionaire**, ensuring users of all backgrounds, from DeFi veterans to first-time traders, can navigate and use the platform effortlessly.
+The interface is clean, consistent, and easy to navigate. **Gorillionaire** offers a seamless and inclusive experience that leverages the performance power of **Monad**.
-We believe that a great user experience is key to onboarding more people into decentralized finance.
-By focusing on design, accessibility, and responsiveness, **Gorillionaire** offers a seamless and inclusive experience that leverages the performance power of **Monad**.
-The UI has a modern and engaging visual design — with a harmonious color palette, smooth transitions, and thoughtfully crafted components.
-The platform is not only functional but also aesthetically pleasing, making it enjoyable to use.

 ## How to run the project locally